 Export controls are based on the type of goods being shipped and their ultimate destination.
 Although most exports do not require a license, it is the exporter’s legal obligation to seek an official determination from the Bureau of Industry and Security (BIS).

 In order to determine whether your product needs an export license, you must have the Export Commodities Classification Number (ECCN) for your product.
-An ECCN is assigned to products that require a license at their ultimate destination or if required due to the nature of the product itself–for example, if the product has dual use as a civic and military item.
+An ECCN is assigned to products that require a license at their ultimate destination or due to the nature of the product itself–for example, if the product has dual use as a civic and military item.

 - Electronic Export Information (EEI)